marcksdbgg/atenex_onprem/query-service/full_codebase.md

         valid_maps = []
         for res in raw_map_results:
             if isinstance(res, str):
-                # Check for the specific rejection string from our optimized prompt
                 if "NO_RELEVANT_INFO" not in res and len(res.strip()) > 5:
                     valid_maps.append(res)
             elif isinstance(res, Exception):
                 log.error("Map batch failed", error=str(res))

         if not valid_maps:
-             # If all map phases failed or found no info, fall back to direct RAG with top 2 chunks just to give an answer
              log.warning("MapReduce found no relevant info.
 Falling back to direct generation with minimal context.") context["generation_mode"] = "map_reduce_fallback"
-             # Re-use chunks for Direct RAG flow but minimal
              context["final_chunks"] = chunks[:2]
-             # We cannot easily jump steps here, so we handle empty maps in Reduce prompt or return default
              combined_map = "No se encontró información relevante detallada en los fragmentos analizados."
         else:
              combined_map = "\n".join(valid_maps)